LHWLucas/Latent-diffusion-based-novel-scene-generation-and-pedestrian-and-segmentation/README.md

 •	client_secret_95146630750-sclh21du0rji3814t4hig6ieuulagq4i.apps.googleusercontent.com.json : json file created after authenticating and creating a web service for app on localhost on google cloud dev for uploading and downloading on files directly to and from server and google drive.

-•	driveuploader.py : uploading the stitched dataset for checking the quality of blending to google drive

 •	settings.yaml : yaml for authorization settings for the google drive account using google cloud backend to work with pydrive2 library

 •	credentials.json : json file with local authorization settings for pydrive2 and google drive

-•	drivedownloader.py : downloading training dataset selected from the stitched data with good stitching without seams and borders from google drive

 •	accelerate launch ./diffs/examples/research_projects/dreambooth_inpaint/train_dreambooth_inpaint.py  --pretrained_model_name_or_path="stabilityai/stable-diffusion-2-inpainting"   --instance_data_dir="./training_imgs/"  --output_dir="./chkpt_outpaint3/" --instance_prompt="photo of a waymodrivscene driving scene"  --resolution=512  --train_batch_size=4  --gradient_accumulation_steps=1 --learning_rate=5e-6  --lr_scheduler="constant" --lr_warmup_steps=0 --max_train_steps=3000 : training inpaint model on first 200 tfrecord images that were selected after stitching